OE-FET/Neuromorphic_computing/README.md

 # Antiferromagnetics for analogue neuromorphic computing
 This directory contains simulations of antiferromagnetics for analogue neuromorphic computing.
 A European patent has be filled for this invention (EP19199322.9).
-The software and other relavent details to the inventoin will be realsed when the legal team has given me the ok.
+The software and other relevant details to the invention will be released when the legal team has given me the ok.
 For now below is an introduction to the topics.

 ## Introduction to analogue neuromorphic computing
 To the best of the author’s knowledge this is the first report investigating routes to implement neuromorphic computing with AFM counters.